olympus-tools/ARES/.github/instructions/markdown.instructions.md

 ## Markdown Content Rules

+All Markdown content, comments, and documentation must always be written in English.

 The following markdown content rules are enforced in the validators:

 1. **Headings**: Use appropriate heading levels (H2, H3, etc.) to structure your content.
 Do not use an H1 heading, as this will be generated based on the title.